matthias-reis/carda-gatsby/content/articles/2023/07/hessdalen-light-interview-en.md

 ---
 date: 2023-07-31T11:24:09.847Z
-slug: hessdalen-light-interview-en
 typeName: Interview
 title: Interview with Hessdalen Light Founder Tanner
 subTitle: '"The Instrumental and Progressive Rock Scene contains some of the most talented and skilled Musicians in the Industry"'
 seoTitle: Hessdalen Light – Prog Rock Interview
 description: Hessdalen Light founder Tanner Thornton told me some hot insights about the upcoming album and the current single, "Khajiit Has Wares, If You Have Coin".
 We also talked about Skyrim!
 excerpt: The new Hessdalen Light album is in the start box and the first advance single "Khajiit Has Wares, If You Have Coin" is quite promising.
 Their musical journey takes the three of them to places that fire the imagination.
 I sat down for an interview with band founder and guitarist Tanner Thornton.
 image: https://storage.googleapis.com/cardamonchai-media/2023-07-31/hessdalen-light-interview-soundsvegan-jpg-imagine-181818_484639_1024_768/640.webp
 copyright: Hessdalen Light
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-07-31/hessdalen-light-interview-soundsvegan-og-jpg-imagine-181818_575344_1200_628/640.webp